 The Peay Read is intended to help you open your mind to new ideas and to think critically about issues that face our society.
-Saints at the River by Ron Rash was selected for the Fall 2013 Peay Read because it presents rich themes for the reader’s consideration.
+Outcasts United: An American Town, a Refugee Team and One Woman’s Quest to Make a Difference by Warren St. John was selected for the Fall 2014 Peay Read because it presents rich themes for the reader’s consideration.

 |Ethics and Philosophy|